 2. Cover your cough (most students are not using proper techniques.
 Cover your mouth and nose with a tissue when you cough or sneeze.
 Put your used tissue in a trash can.
 If you don't have a tissue, cough or sneeze into your upper sleeve, not your hands.

 3. Stay home when you are ill.
 Stay home and rest.
 You will get well sooner, and will not spread germs to your friends.
 Students need to be fever free for 24 hours before returning to school.

 Hand hygiene is one of the best ways to prevent infections in any season, using hand-washing or hand-sanitizing as appropriate.
 For more information, visit www.cdc.gov/handwashing.

-Head lice notes will not be sent out.
+Head lice notes will only be sent out if necessary

 (For inhaler or Epipen use)

 A Child has as a temperature over 100 degrees.
 (Must be fever free for 24 hours without medication before returning to school.)

 A child has vomited or had repeated diarrhea within the last 24 hours.
 (Must be symptom free for 24 hours before returning to school.)